Tel: (313) 496-1200

 In 2009, Mr. Foy represented a publicly-traded global energy company with its $20 million acquisition of a Michigan company.
 In 2010, he represented a global automotive market forecasting company in the sale of its stock for $27 million to a publicly-traded company, which is a leading global source of critical information and insight.

-Mr. Foy also works with medical and dental practices.
+Recognized by dbusiness magazine as a Top Lawyer in Health Care Law, Mr. Foy also works with medical and dental practices.
 He helps physicians and dentists form professional limited liability companies and corporations, draft and negotiate buy-sell and employment agreements, and perform due diligence when joining or buying a medical or dental practice.

 Mr. Foy studied in Munster, Germany and is proficient in German.